Chart Color Schemes

 Westbourne Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Westbourne Park's estimated population is around 2,601.
-This reflects an increase of 37 people since the 2021 Census, which reported a population of 2,564.
-The change is inferred from AreaSearch's estimate of resident population at 2,598 following examination of ABS ERP data release in Jun 2024 and address validation since the Census date.
-This level of population equates to a density ratio of 2,922 persons per square kilometer, placing Westbourne Park in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Westbourne Park's population is estimated at around 2,615 as of Feb 2026.
+This reflects an increase of 51 people (2.0%) since the 2021 Census, which reported a population of 2,564 people.
+The change is inferred from the resident population of 2,613, estimated by AreaSearch following examination of the latest ERP data release by the ABS on Jun 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 2,938 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration, which was essentially the sole driver of population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections are adopted with adjustments made employing weighted aggregation methods.
-Future population trends suggest an increase just below the median statistical area across the nation by 2041, with Westbourne Park expected to grow by 190 persons, reflecting a gain of 7.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Anticipating future population dynamics, a population increase just below the median of national statistical areas is expected for the suburb, with an expansion by 199 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.7% in total over the 17 years.

 Frequently Asked Questions - Population